-12 of the Coolest Regions to Visit in Bali This Year
+12 of the Coolest Regions to Visit on Your Next Bali Adventure

 There are few places in the world where ancient culture and urban buzz fuse as seamlessly as they do in Bali.
 The Indonesian province is made up of four isles, but the main island of Bali is the biggest, both in size and spirit, while the neighbouring specks of Nusa Lembongan, Nusa Penida and Nusa Ceningan are natural wonderlands in their own right.
 The tourist areas have shifted slightly over the past few years, with hidden gems now attracting attention.
 Whether you’re looking for a volcanic landscape, surf beaches or a diverse food scene – or all three – here are the best places to visit to get that Bali glow.